Bobblen147/avp-forever/Readme.txt

 -Impossible Mission difficulty level no longer requires a cheat mode to select.
 Unlocking a level on director's cut will unlock impossible mission too.
 -Bonus levels can now be played on any difficulty level instead of forcing Realistic -Cheat modes can now be played on any appropriate map, marine fall damage is disabled for the Free Fall cheat to make it (a bit) fairer
+-Predator HUD now shows the extra ticks of health and field charge that were previously hidden, can be toggled with PredatorHUDShowExtraTicks "config file toggle"

 NPC Changes
 -Added sentry gun, facehugger and alien queen bot spawn commands (type SENTRYGUN, FACEHUGGER or QUEENBOT in debug mode)